Francois Lake Ferry is located South of the village of Burns Lake (which

 23. About midway of the trip.

 Southbank Francois Lake Ferry Terminal

-Here is a video of the ferry approaching Southbank
+Here is our video of the ferry approaching Southbank

 25. And we are there.
 According to our GPS, the trip took almost exactly